Zadankai

 Zadankai (座談会, discussion meetings) are community-based conventicles which serve as the grassroots activity of Soka Gakkai members.
 They are the means for propagation and deepening faith.
 Soka Gakkai literature also describes them as being sites for neighborhood revitalization.

-Role in the Soka Gakkai

 The tradition of zadankai was started by the Soka Gakkai's founder Tsunesaburō Makiguchi in the late 1930s.
 The format of the meetings Makiguchi led centered on participants sharing personal stories about how their practice of Nichiren Buddhism improved their daily lives.